 Write down a long list of what needs to get done to make this happen and see what you can already do.
 That could be as simple as requiring your University transcripts or just printing a copy of your passport.
-And if you need help figuring out what visa you are eligible for, and what you need to get for it check out my Moving to Italy guide.
+You can find out what visa you might be eligible for here

 Once you have a long checklist, you can start mapping out deadlines and setting yourself up for a set plan.
 This will give you much more drive to get things done and get excited about your move to Italy.